play-project/play-dcep/play-dcep-distribution/README.md

 Run
 ---
 1. Run `bin/dcep start` on Unix
-2. The program can be terminated early using `bin/dcep stop`
+2. The program can be terminated using `bin/dcep stop`